 The beaches of Cabrera are widely varied ranging from quiet coves backed by rugged cliffs to busy spots well-liked for surfing and other watersports.
 The best thing about beaches here is that they are rarely commercialized, so beyond a beach bar or occasional sports equipment stands, you'll find most spots are pretty secluded.

-There are several beaches to consider visiting in and around the area.
-Just click on individual names for a detailed review of that section of the coast.
+You will discover a large number of beaches to consider visiting in and around the area.
+You can click on the name of each beach to get additional information concerning that part of the coast.

 Preciosa Beach: Just before the more popular Playa Grande in Cabarera is Playa Preciousa.
 This quiet stretch of sand is often overlooked despite the stunning views.